Using Workflow Metrics

 To use Workflow Metrics, you must be using Elasticsearch to index your DXP data.
 To learn more, read the Installing Elasticsearch article.

-Navigate to the Control Panel → Workflow → Metrics.
+In the Global Menu, navigate to the Applications → Workflow → Metrics.

 Click on the title of the Process.